magento/merchdocs/src/system/saas.md

 title: Commerce Services
 ---

 Some Adobe Commerce and Magento Open Source features are deployed as SaaS (software as a service)---known as Commerce Services.
-To use these services, you must connect your Commerce instance to these services using an API key and a private key, and specify the SaaS identifier in the [configuration]({% link configuration/services/saas.md %}).
+To use these services, you must connect your Commerce instance to these services using an API key and a private key, and specify the desired data space in the [configuration]({% link configuration/services/saas.md %}).

 ## Commerce API key and private key {#apikey}